Chicago Bicycle Accident Lawyer

 Unfortunately, as the number of bikes sharing the roads with cars, trucks and other motor vehicles rises, so does the number of accidents.
 These crashes can result in serious injuries and deaths.

-The bicycle accident lawyer of Salvi, Schostok & Pritchard P.C. are committed to promoting bicycle safety and protecting the rights of victims and their families in Chicago and across Illinois who have been hurt by others’ negligence.
+The bicycle accident lawyers of Salvi, Schostok & Pritchard P.C. are committed to promoting bicycle safety and protecting the rights of victims and their families in Chicago and across Illinois who have been hurt by others’ negligence.

 We provide the following information to help you understand why bike accidents occur in our area and what legal options you can pursue if you have been hurt or lost a loved one in a crash.